SWEN900072021/2Pizzas/README.md

 Link to the application [here](https://frontend-2-pizzas.herokuapp.com/)

 ## Accounts
-There are three account types present in the application which can be accessed with the following credentials:
+There are various account types present in the application which can be accessed with the following credentials:
 | User Type | Username | Password |
 | - | - | - |
 | Administrator | *admin* | *password*